 Services offered include:

 The firm can use a broad range of strategies, asset classes and analysis techniques to figure out how to help clients meet their investment goals.
-In general, assets used in portfolios built by Goldman Sachs Private Wealth Management may include:
+In general, assets used in portfolios built by the firm may include:

 Clients also may be invested in funds that include internally-managed Goldman Sachs funds.

-There isn’t one standard fee schedule, but Goldman Sachs Private Wealth Management does publish rates for certain asset classes and strategies.
+There isn’t one standard fee schedule, but the firm does publish rates for certain asset classes and strategies.
 For example, clients who have their portfolio managed under a tax-oriented strategy will pay an annual advisory fee of 1.65% for the first $10 million invested.
 That fee goes up to 1.90% for structured investment strategies, and is a bit lower at 1.20% for option advisory services.

 Clients may owe additional fees, including custody and administrative fees, family office services fees, consolidated reporting services fees and underlying fund fees.